roots/acorn-mail/README.md

 ## Getting Started

-Start by publishing Acorn's mail config:
+Start by optionally publishing Acorn's mail config:

 ```sh
 $ wp acorn mail:config
 ```

-SMTP credentials can be found in the published `mail.php` config file.
+SMTP credentials can be found in the published `mail.php` config file and default to environment variables.

 ## Usage

-In most applications, you will want to set the following environment variables:
+For most configurations, you can simply set the following environment variables:

 ```env
 MAIL_HOST=